tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ## Adding two different things

-Suppose I have a patch to add a call of `foo4` and another to add a call of `foo5`, that is
+Suppose I have a patch to add a call of `foo4` and another patch to add a call of `foo5`, that is

 ```diff